spoorn/durian/README.md

 # Overview
 _"This library stinks!" ...
-"Unless you like durian!"_
+"Unless you like durian"_

 `durian` is a client-server networking library built on top of the [QUIC](https://en.wikipedia.org/wiki/QUIC) protocol which is implemented in Rust by [quinn](https://github.com/quinn-rs/quinn).